 Note: Residents affected by Hurricane Sandy are eligible for an additional incentive of of $200 for qualifying furnaces, boilers, and water heaters purchased after October 29, 2012.
 It should also be noted that new incentives for gas water heaters took effect January 24, 2013 and further changes will take effect for furnaces on February 24, 2013.

-Note: As of this writing this program is no longer accepting new applications.
+Note: As of this writing there are no further solicitations scheduled under the current program.
 The summary below describes the program as it existed prior to its suspension and is included for informational purposes only.
 In May 2012 the New Jersey Board of Public Utilities (BPU) issued an order (see May 23, 2012 BPU Order above) providing for an extension of utility solar programs and allowing utilities a choice on whether to participate or not participate.

 New Jersey's Urban Enterprise (UEZ) Program operates under the Department of Community Affairs.
 The UEZ Program exists to foster an economic climate that revitalizes designated urban communities and stimulates their growth by encouraging businesses to develop and create private sector jobs through public and private investment.
 Applicant businesses must be registered, located in one of the designated zones, be in tax compliance with the state, and certified by the Program.

 This chapter constitutes rules for all underground storage tank facilities- including registration, reporting, permitting, certification, financial responsibility and to protect human health and the environment.

 The Technology Adoption and Commercialization Program (TAC) is intended to encourage the adoption of improved technologies and processes by offsetting some of the direct costs associated with identifying and securing such technologies and processes.

 Projects receiving financial assistance must qualify under program criteria as follows: